AWS Amplify - the fastest, easiest way to develop mobile and web apps that scale.

-property provides flexibility to determine how the space the browser uses to display a scrollbar that interacts with the content on the screen.
-The spec describes it “reserving space for the scrollbar” and that makes sense since that’s what a gutter ultimately is: a container that reserves space for whatever is in it and separates it from other elements.
+The scrollbar-gutter property in CSS provides flexibility to determine how the space the browser uses to display a scrollbar that interacts with the content on the screen.
+The spec describes it as “reserving space for the scrollbar”.
+The beauty of this is that now we can make sure:

-So we’re all on the same page, a scrollbar is that thing typically on the right side of the browser (formally referred to as the “user agent” — or UA — in the spec) that indicates your scroll position relative to the total available space on the webpage.
+So we’re all on the same page, a scrollbar is that thing typically on the side of the browser (formally referred to as the “user-agent” — or UA — in the spec) that indicates your scroll position relative to the total available space on the webpage.

 Those have traditionally been a visual container with a sliding indicator.
 These are referred to as classic scrollbars.
 The indicator sits inside of the gutter and the gutter takes up physical real estate on the screen when it’s displayed.